-455 4.
+449 4.
 Conclusion

 This article outlines the procedure used for collecting a relatively pure sample of single photoelectron charges for each of the in-ice DOMs in IceCube.
 MPE contamination was removed under the assumption that it is the convolution of the SPE distribution from multiple times.

-The SPE templates were extracted for each DOM and each season in the IceCube detector and investigated for time dependent behaviour and correlations with hardware-related features.
+The SPE templates were extracted for each DOM and each season in the IceCube and DeepCore detectors and investigated for correlations with hardware-related features.
 Neither detector shows more than a 0.1% deviation in any of the fitted parameters over the investigated seasons, in agreement with Ref.
 [8].
 Yearly variations in the fit parameters are consistent with statistical fluctuations.
-The HQE DOMs were found to have a smaller peak-to-valley ratio than the Standard QE DOMs, as well as an overall $-3.34 \pm 0.01\%$ lower mean charge.
-The DOMs instrumented with the old toroids were found to have a narrower and larger Gaussian component.
+The HQE DOMs were found to have a smaller peak-to-valley ratio than the NQE DOMs, as well as an overall -3.34 \pm 0.01% lower mean charge.
+Similarly, DOMs instrumented with the old toroids were found to have a narrower and larger Gaussian component.
+The origin of this difference is still under investigation.

 The SPE templates were implemented into the MC simulation production chain and the results were compared to the default charge distribution (TA0003).
-A significant improvement in the description of the low-level variables, total charge per DOM and total charge per event over the number of channels, was shown.
+A significant improvement in the description of the low-level variables, total charge per DOM, and total charge per event over the number of channels was shown.
 IceCube includes a systematic that scales the bare efficiency of the DOMs to maintain agreement with a quantity known from lab or in-ice measurements.
 After accounting for this shift, the effect on physics analysis, as shown by the bright-to-dim ratios, is expected to percent level changes in the measured charge.